 The distance between those two E’s is the interval of an octave.

 Don’t worry if you don’t understand how everything works out yet.
 It’s going to get more clear.
 Just make sure you understand the meaning of the terms.

 Scary as the name may sound, the chromatic scale is nothing more than those 12 notes played in succession.

-Most Rock and Pop music is not written in the chromatic scale, but uses a patterns of 5 or 7 notes from that scale – these form the major scale, the minor scale and their equivalent pentatonic scales as we’ll see below.
+Most Rock and Pop music is not written in the chromatic scale, but uses a pattern of 5 or 7 notes from that scale – these form the major scale, the minor scale, and their equivalent pentatonic scales as we’ll see below.

 3. Major and minor scales

 While most Rock and Pop music is not usually chromatic, in many cases it’s written in either a major or a minor scale.

 These are nothing more than 7 notes chosen from the chromatic scale that follow the same pattern of tones (T) and semitones (S).